Categories

 Competition Nutrition Tips

-Carboloading: The Key to Competition Success?
+Carboloading: The Key to Race Day Success?

 Carboloading (carbohydrate loading) is a dietary strategy where athletes intentionally increase their carbohydrate intake before a competition.
 The goal is to maximize glycogen stores in the muscles and liver, ensuring enough energy during the competition and preventing early fatigue.